-First things first.
-We are planning a good old fashioned British stag do.
-This isn’t some fancy bachelor party or bonding weekend.
-We don’t plan on doing anything cultural, healthy or life affirming by design.
-We merry men of the stag weekend have simple needs, namely: booze, birds and a bed to crash out on.
+First thing's first.
+If you're planning a good old fashioned British stag do, it isn’t some fancy bachelor party or bonding weekend.
+There's nothing cultural to gulp over here, nor relatively healthy or life affirming by design.
+Men of the stag weekend have simple needs: most probably booze, women and a bed to crash out on.

 1. Transport links

 A nearby airport is also essential if the stag do destination is overseas, but can be handy in the UK too, if you have guests coming from far-flung corners.
-Good roads are a distant third - nobody likes driving to a stag weekend, the dread of doing the return journey with a monumental hangover tends to dampen the party spirit.
+Good roads are a distant third as who really likes driving to a stag weekend - the dread of doing the return journey with a monumental hangover tends to dampen the party spirit.

-The bed part of our ‘3 Bs’ stag do strategy.
-It’s obvious that we will need a roof over our head to crawl into after the evening’s (and possibly morning’s) revelries have drawn to a close.
-And for stag do’s at least, quantity is better than quality.
+It’s obvious that you will need a bed to crawl into after the evening’s (and possibly morning’s) revelries have drawn to a close, and perhaps quantity is better than quality in this situation.

-Ideally all the guests should be staying in the same hotel or apartment - it helps to get the party started, and also is a boon if everyone is trying to get back to the same place when it ends.
+Ideally all the guests should be staying in the same hotel or apartment - it helps to get the party started and when everyone is trying to get back to the same place at the end.

 So the best stag do destinations have plenty of cheap hotels, ideally located in or near the main nightlife areas.
 It also helps if the hotels are happy to accept group bookings from single-sex parties - or better still, offer group discounts.

 Seems a bit of a no-brainer, this, but a stag do cannot sustain itself on the energy and activity of the guests alone.
 That’s why the perfect stag do destination has a fun cluster of pubs, bars and clubs in relatively close proximity to each other and the accommodation.
 (Nothing is less conducive to partying than a 20-minute wait for a 30-minute bus journey).